grpc/grpc-go/.github/ISSUE_TEMPLATE/bug.md

 ---

-Please answer these questions before submitting your issue.
+Please see the FAQ in our main README.md, then answer the questions below before submitting your issue.

 ### What version of gRPC are you using?